VSRomanov/MultipleSequenceAlignment/README.md

 [Progressive alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment#Progressive_alignment_construction) is conducted by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
 This process involves two main steps: 1) A guide tree is inferred to represent the similarity relationships between the sequences, and 2) the multiple sequence alignment (MSA) is built by aligning sub-alignments sequentially following the guide tree.
 In this implementation, the initial guide tree is determined by the [UPGMA clustering method](https://en.wikipedia.org/wiki/UPGMA).

 Initial pair alignments as well as second-step pairwise additions to the constructed MSA are performed by two-sequence global alignment technique, the [Needleman–Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
 Briefly, at first, a similarity matrix is constructed using match and mismatch scores, as well as gap penalties, for each individual pair of base objects (e.g. symbols).
-Then, tracing backwards from the the bottom right corner of the matrix to the top left allows to find the best alignment having the highest score.
+Then, tracing backwards from the bottom right corner of the matrix to the top left one allows to find the best alignment having the highest score.

 ## Technical notes
 Match and mismatch scores, as well as affine gap penalty, can be defined freely, although there are defaults in the module.